GabeScott/standard-works-vault/General Conference/1981 April - Life—A Great Proving Ground.md

 Second, the need for enduring to the end, regardless of how many difficulties we have to surmount.

-As we endure to the end, we may need to ask the Lord for comfort, and we, like the Prophet Joseph Smith, may hear, “My son, peace be unto thy soul.”
-(D&C 121:7.)
+As we endure to the end, we may need to ask the Lord for comfort, and we, like the Prophet Joseph Smith, may hear, “My son, peace be unto thy soul.” ([[D&C 121.7|D&C 121:7]].)

 Our Lord and Savior Jesus Christ is called the Prince of Peace, and his message is a message of peace to the individual and to the world.
 It is the peace that makes us appreciate mortal life and enables us to bear tribulations.
 One of the objectives of The Church of Jesus Christ of Latter-day Saints is to establish this peace in the hearts and homes of the people.